 What metadata is inside your photos?

-Every time you take a digital photo or video, your camera or smartphone records a bunch of information about the image that you just captured.
-Information about something is called “metadata.”
+Every time you take a digital photo or video, your camera or smartphone records information about the image you just captured.
+This is called “metadata.”

 Some of this metadata is fairly innocuous: the date and time you took the picture.
 The ISO, shutter speed, aperture, f-stop, and white balance are other, typical pieces of metadata.

 Smartphones, however, are bristling with sensors, and have ridiculous awareness of their environment.
-Typical images will have several hundred of these little nuggets of information, each:
+Typical images contain several hundred of these little nuggets of information:

 - They know how you held your phone,